 Ingredients

-- 150g/ 5.35 oz bubbly, active sourdough starter
+- 150g bubbly, active sourdough starter

-- 25g/ .90 oz olive oil
+- 25g olive oil

-- 500g/ 17.65 oz bread flour (not all purpose flour)
+- 500g bread flour (not all purpose flour)

-- 10g/ .4 oz fine sea salt
+- 10g fine sea salt

-**You will need a 5 1/2 or 6 quart Dutch oven for baking
+- You will need a 5 1/2 or 6 quart Dutch oven for baking

-***This recipe was tested with King Arthur Bread Flour, Gold Medal Bread Flour, Pillsbury Bread Flour
+- This recipe was tested with King Arthur Bread Flour, Gold Medal Bread Flour, Pillsbury Bread Flour

 Instructions

-Make the Dough
+Make The Dough

-After the dough has rested, work the dough in the bowl into a rough ball, about 15 seconds.
+After resting, return to the bowl and work the dough into a rough ball, about 15 seconds.

-Optional Step: Stretch & Fold the Dough
+Optional Step: Stretch & Fold The Dough

-During bulk rise, you have the option to perform a series of ‘stretch & folds’ to strengthen the dough.
-Start 30 minutes into the bulk rise.
-Gather a portion of the dough, stretch it upwards and then fold it over itself.
-Rotate the bowl ¼ turn and repeat this process until you have come full circle to complete 1 set.
-Do this once or twice spaced about an hour apart.
-Although this step is not mandatory, it will increase the total volume and height of your bread.
+During the bulk fermentation, you can do a series of ‘stretch & folds’ to strengthen the dough.
+Start 30-45 minutes in: lift a portion of the dough, stretch it upwards, and fold it over itself.
+Rotate the bowl ¼ turn and repeat until you’ve come full circle (1 set).
+Do 1-2 additional sets, spaced ~1 hour apart.
 Click here for a step-by-step video tutorial.

-Cut & Shape the Dough
+Shape The Dough

 Second Rise